 Overhead the black dragon swoops and shrieks again.
 Sansa bites her lip, and looks determinedly down at the steps beneath her feet.

 Tyrion makes a few attempts at conversation as they enter the castle and make their way through its dim stone halls.
-Sansa replies courteously each time, but her mind is too focussed on the meeting ahead to give the man’s nervous wit much thought.
+Sansa replies courteously each time, but her mind is too focused on the meeting ahead to give the man’s nervous wit much thought.
 Seeing him again like this is strange, but no stranger than dragons or a Targaryen queen with a Dothraki army at her back.

 At last they arrive before the doors of the throne room.
 Sansa is suddenly acutely aware that she is tired and sore from travel, that there is sand clinging to the hem of her skirts and her dress is crumpled, the collar skewed and her left sleeve stained with salt water.
 She wishes she had been allowed to rest and change her clothes before this meeting; in high stakes negotiation, appearances count, and she has never negotiated anything with higher stakes, not even on her quest to retake Winterfell with Jon.
 No doubt the Dragon Queen knows this too.
 Tyrion had said she insisted on meeting her guests immediately after their arrival; is this the power play of a clever aristocrat, or merely the impatience of a warlord who understands nothing of the subtleties of court?
 Sansa supposes she’ll learn soon.